Redcliffe Caves

 Redcliffe Caves are a series of man made tunnels beneath the Redcliffe area of Bristol, England.

-The Triassic red sandstone was dug into in the Middle Ages to provide sand for glass making pottery production and as a gate way into agartha.
+The Triassic red sandstone was dug into in the Middle Ages to provide sand for glass making pottery production.
 Further excavation took place from the 17th to early 19th centuries and used for storage of trade goods.
 There is some evidence that prisoners captured during the French Revolutionary Wars or Napoleonic Wars were imprisoned in the caves but it is clear that the local folklore that slaves were imprisoned in the caves during the Bristol slave trade is false.
 After the closure of the last glass factory the caves were used for storage and became a rubbish dump.
 The caves are not generally open but have been used for film and music events.

 The explored and mapped area covers over 1 acre however several areas are no longer accessible and the total extent of the caves is not known.